 Sackett recognised the importance of bias in research.
 His 1979 paper “Bias in Analytic Research”, published in the Journal of Chronic Diseases, reported the first draft of a ‘catalog of biases which may distort the design, execution, analysis, and interpretation of research.’
 Sackett catalogued 35 biases that arise in sampling and measurement, in the context of clinical trials, and listed 56 biases potentially affecting case-control and cohort studies.

 We need to make a correction to the above statement.
-Whilst David did indeed present 35 biases that formed the beginning of a catalogue, he did not start it himself.
-Perhaps befitting to his character, he acknowledges this fact himself in a footnote on page 1 of his 1979 paper:
+Whilst Dave did indeed present 35 biases that formed the beginning of a catalogue, he did not start it himself.
+The James Lind Library provides the backstory to Dave’s first presentation of a “catalog of biases” at a meeting chaired by Michel Ibrahim which discussed and debated the conflicting views about the validity of case-control study designs.
+Dave’s contribution was to compile a catalogue of the biases that might need to be taken into account in evaluating observational data.
+Befitting to his character, he acknowledges the person who started the catalogue in the footnote on page 1 of his 1979 paper:

-It turns out then that the catalogue was initiated by JoAnne Chiavetta, a graduate student in clinical epidemiology studying at McMaster University where David was departmental chair.
-Credit must go to JoAnne for inspiring David to write and present about the biases affecting clinical epidemiology, without which we would not have been inspired to fulfil David’s wish.
+It turns out then that the catalogue was initiated by JoAnne Chiavetta, a graduate student in clinical epidemiology studying at McMaster University where Dave was departmental chair.
+Credit must go to JoAnne for providing some of the material that Dave presented about the biases affecting clinical epidemiology, without which we would not have been inspired to fulfil Dave’s wish.

 How fitting that JoAnne’s surname means ‘little key’.
 Through the magic of the internet, we found the little key (see picture).
 JoAnne was surprised and honoured when we contacted her and was only too glad to tell us her story and how the catalogue idea came about.
 And here is that story.